What Does It Cost to Refurbish Private Jet Seats?

 Keep in mind that this option is only available for 9G seats.
 If your aircraft is certified for 16G seats, you may not be able to redesign them.

-The overall price of the redesign may exceed the price range here, depending on how customized the redesign is, how expensive the materials are, or how involved the designer is in the project.
+The overall price of the aircraft seat redesign may exceed the price range here, depending on how customized the redesign is, how expensive the materials are, or how involved the designer is in the project.

-Additional Aircraft Seat Options
+Additional Aircraft Seat Customizations

 Your new aircraft seats should reflect your vision, from the overall shape and upholstery, right down to the smallest details.